uwspstar/FullStack/CSharp/code-effective/readme.md

 - https://www.amazon.com/More-Effective-Specific-Software-Development/dp/0672337886/
 - https://www.amazon.com/gp/product/B074RJT99M/
 ### Prefer Immutability for Value Types
+- Don’t blindly create get and set accessors for every property in your type.
+- Your first choice for types that store data should be immutable
 - ```System.Collections.Immutable``` namespac
 - This is easy using the ImmutableList collection type
 ```